CNM Characterization Workshop – Primary Characterization

 Johan Foster, Virginia Tech

-Workshop Topics (20 mins each topic):
+Workshop Topics: 20 mins each topic

-- Know your CNC starting material & what to report
+- Know your starting material

 - Surface charge determination